NeptuneMagicSauce/CatPi/README.md

   so that we can find the signals but then it won't work for toolbar which has tool buttons that do not inherit from push button so inherit from abstract button? but no, we want to instantiate push and tool buttons
+- no need for pragma once when we just declare